Lawrence Alma-Tadema‘s water-color of an ambivalent Pandora, 1881

 The key question is how to interpret the myth.
 Is the imprisonment of hope inside the jar a benefit for humanity, or a further bane?
 If hope is another evil, then we should be thankful that hope was withheld.
-The idea is that by hoping for or expecting a good life we can never have, we prolong our torment.
+The idea is that by hoping for or expecting a good life that we can never have, we prolong our torment.
 Thus it is better to live without hope, and it is good that hope remained in the jar.
-But if hope is somehow good, then its imprisonment makes life even more dreary and insufferable.
+But if hope is good, then its imprisonment makes life even more dreary and insufferable.
 In this case, all the evils were scattered from the jar, while the one potentially mitigating force, hope, remains locked inside.
-However this would cause us to wonder why this good hope is in the jar of evils.
-To this question I have no answer.
+However, this latter interpretation causes us to wonder why this good hope was in the jar of evils in the first place.
+To this question, I have no answer.

 Chorus: Did you perhaps go further than you have told us?

 Prometheus – I stopped mortals from foreseeing their fate.

 Chorus – What kind of cure did you discover for this sickness?